3017218198/homework03/README.md

 #### second version(5dba278), released in 11:09, April 3rd, 2019
 1. try to build an universal app in window and android but failed (the project has been deleted)
 2. beautify the layout of window app

+#### third version(d2517f3), released in 10:14, April 4th, 2019
+1. beautify the layout and background color
+2. change the output of tipAmount and totalAmount from $ to ￥